Ambitious domestic action and equitable distribution of mitigation effort

 |REMIND_1.7||CD-LINKS_NPi2020_400||Full coverage (economy-wide + power, emissions + energy mix)|

-Discussion and limitations on global-lest costs pathways
+Discussions on, and limitations of global-least costs pathways

 The scenarios considered were generated by Integrated Assessment Models, which are part of the IPCC special report on 1.5°C, published in 2018.
 As there is a delay in the publication of emission and energy consumption data, often two to three years, the majority of the historical scenario data only goes up until 2015.
 Scenario data thus may differ from more recent historical data in the period between 2015 and the present.
 We address this issue separately for emissions and consumption data as follows